TobiasVanDyk/Microdexed-Synth-Variations/Microdexed1/Readme.md

 # Microdexed with Teensy 3.6 and PCM5102A and 16x2Characteri2c LCD and a 6N137 MidiIn

-This is variation of the MicroDexed 6-operator-FM-YanahDX7-Synth by [**Codeberg-dcoredump**](https://codeberg.org/dcoredump/MicroDexed).
-It replaced the Teensy Audio board with an inexpensive PCM5102A module, and used a 6N137 for the Midi input.
-Changes made to the config.h file are included and the customised firmware-compiled hex file that can be loaded to the this Teensy 3.6 synth using the Teensyloader are also included here.
+This is a variation of the MicroDexed 6-operator-FM-YanahDX7-Synth by [**Codeberg-dcoredump**](https://codeberg.org/dcoredump/MicroDexed).
+It replaced the (recommended) Teensy Audio board with an inexpensive PCM5102A DAC module, and used a 6N137 for the Midi input.
+The changes made to the config.h file are included here.
+Also include here is the firmware (hex file) used that can be uploaded to the Teensy 3.6 using the Teensyloader.

-What was immediately strinking is how quiet the synth is - no digital noise is audible.
-The Teensy 3.6 was chosen instead of the Teensy 4x because it is likely that the two Teensy 3.6 12-bit DACs will programmed as a CV output controls.
+What was immediately strinking is how quiet this synth is - no digital noise is audible.
+The Teensy 3.6 was chosen instead of the Teensy 4x because it is likely that the two Teensy 3.6 12-bit DACs will programmed as a CV output controls in the future.

-It is constructed on stripboard and a Fritzing layout is included here, as are the 3d-case files.
+It is constructed on stripboard and a Fritzing layout is included here, as are the 3d-files for the case.

 <p align="left">
 <img src="OriginalSchematic.png" height="180" />